Barcode reader: Housing

 a cordless barcode scanner is operated by a battery fit inside it and is not connected to the electricity mains and transfer data to the connected device like PC.

-Barcode library

-Currently any camera equipped device or device which has document scanner can be used as Barcode reader with special software libraries, Barcode libraries.
-This allows them to add barcode features to desktop, web, mobile or embedded applications.
-In this way, combination of barcode technology and barcode library allows to implement with low cost any automatic document processing OMR, package tracking application or even augmented reality application.

 Methods of connection

 Serial interfaces

 Early barcode scanners, of all formats, almost universally used the then-common RS-232 serial interface.
 This was an electrically simple means of connection and the software to access it is also relatively simple, although needing to be written for specific computers and their serial ports.